 But there are actions you can take to support these families!

 - Your congregation can sponsor a family’s reunification through MCRS.

 - Take a special offering towards supporting families in this process, or host a fundraiser event.

 - Pray for the health and peace of mind for the person here in Canada, often suffering tremendous psychological stress and worry.
 Pray for the children who are often disbursed and in dangerous physical circumstances, experiencing the impacts of prolonged separation from their parents.
 Pray for spousal relationships, for those separated from each other for so long.

 You might like to add the note below to your bulletin, and use the short story during prayer time.

-As we approach Refugee Rights Day on April 4th, and World Refugee Day on June 20th please think of the many families split up due to war and conflict.
+Please pray for the many families split up due to war, conflict and persecution.
 One family member may be accepted as a refugee, however, they are often separated from their spouse and children for years, due to extended processing times in Canada.
-Contact the Mennonite Coalition for Refugee Support (MCRS) to learn more about how you could help!
-If you want to learn more about the work of MCRS please visit their website at https://www.mcrs.ca/ or email email@example.com.

 A Local Refugee Story: